Optional Practical Training (OPT) & STEM OPT

 NOTE: this information may change if there is additional government guidance regarding remote work while on CPT.

 I need to apply for a Social Security Number, but the Social Security Administration offices are currently closed.
-Can I start working (I have the work authorization) without first getting my SSN?
-My employer is asking for it!
+If I have the work authorization, can I start working without first getting my SSN?

 It is our understanding that students do not need an SSN to start working (although they will need to apply for an SSN when it is possible to do so).
 Please see the following government information: